A catalogue is available for the Arbor

 For horizontal milling the outer end of the headstock spindle was employed to mount stub cutters, there being no provision for an overarm and full-length cutter arbor.
 Equipped with three T-slots on 80 mm spacing, the 590 x 180 mm table had travels of 300 mm longitudinally, 160 mm in traverse and 250 mm vertically.
-Very handily, the table could be inclined forwards and backwards through 45° each side of vertical, a facility that, combined with head tilt, allowed a number of useful sets-ups to be achieved.
+Very handily, the table could be inclined forwards and backwards through 45° each side of vertical, a facility that, combined with head tilt, allowed several useful sets-ups to be achieved.
 The knee, carried on dovetail ways formed on the outer face of the machine's headstock-end cabinet leg, could be lowered to give a maximum clearance between horizontal cutter arbor and table of 250 mm - and from the nose of the vertical spindle 170 mm.

 Although the tailstock had a one-piece base that precluded it being set over for the turning of tapers, the No. 2 Morse taper spindle was fitted with a micrometer dial.

 As a 500 mm between-centres model the Arbor was 1950 mm tall, 1390 mm long and with an installation depth of around 1020 mm required from the tip of the cross-feed handle to the back of the table when the latter was moved to its extreme left-hand position.

 If any reader had a Arbor machine tool of any type, the writer would be interested to hear from you.